 With strong communication, a clear plan and a great school environment, parents, school administrators and health professionals can help ensure all children thrive, learn and grow at school.

-Learn how Children’s Health School-Based Programs help keep kids healthy and in school.
+Learn how Children's Health School Based Telehealth helps keep kids healthy and in school.